 Years of research, months of planning by your local bike camp host and hours of volunteer ‘spotting’ by wonderful, concerned people from your community lead to your child attaining confidence to last a lifetime – achieved in just 5 days.
 At our iCan Bike programs, riders learn to balance, pedal, steer and take off on their own, many in five days or less – a feat parents say is miraculous.
 We encourage you to read our many testimonials.

 We adapt our approach to each individual rider based on the accommodations they may need to benefit the most from our program.
-Our staff are well-trained and experienced in working with many different types of disabilities and behaviors.
+Our staff are well-trained and experienced in working with many different types of disabilities and behavioral challenges.
 We stock all our fleets of bike equipment with ‘tricks of the trade’ motivational tools that we find are often successful to motivate riders to participate and succeed.

 Generally speaking, we try to establish early on at our iCan Bike programs that learning to ride is fun but serious business.
 We use a ‘kind yet firm’ approach so that riders cooperate with the program protocol.
-We take a team approach whereby we collaborate with parents for their advice and tips on how to most successfully work through any behavioral difficulties with their rider.
+We take a team approach whereby we collaborate with parents for their advice and tips on how to most successfully work through any behavioral difficulties presented by their rider.

-Benefits of riding a bicycle
+Benefits of Riding a Bicycle

 - Increase in self-esteem and confidence spills over into many other aspects of their lives

 - Positive changes in family dynamics